This content mentions self-harm, depression and anxiety. Please read with care. There are details of where to find help at the bottom of this page.

 - give you the details of a service you can contact yourself, such as a community mental health team

 - advise you on self-help measures such as how to reduce stress, get better sleep or eat well

-Your GP will usually make a follow-up appointment for a few weeks’ time so they can see how you’re doing.
+Your GP will usually make a follow-up appointment in a few weeks so they can see how you’re doing.
 Of course, you can make an earlier appointment if things aren’t getting better or you have any worries.

 Common concerns about talking to your GP about your mental health